thoughtspot/dev-workshop/workshop.md

 ### Add Search Route

-Open **App.js** and import the Search component after the Liveboard import:
+2. Open **App.js** and import the Search component after the Liveboard import:

 ```react
 import Search from './components/search';
 ```

-Then, add the function to the `Routes` element after the Search route:
+3. Add the function to the `Routes` element after the Search route:

 ```react
 <Route path="/search" element={<Search />} />